nikolai-kummer/nikolai-kummer.github.io/_posts/2024-12-10-bootstrap-sampler.md

 If you squint, you can see that the process seems to have shifted after the change.
 But how can you be sure?
 You might remember statistical tests, but what if the data is not normally distributed?
 Or if you have a small sample size?
 You cannot always rely on assumptions from parameteric equations when dealing with real-world data.

 The bootstrap sampler is a resampling technique that allows the estimation of any statistic with confidence bounds without any requirements on the distribution of the data.
 The only assumption that it makes is that the sample that you have is representative of the population.
+If the sample is biased or contains a weird outlier, then the results will be biased as well.

-### Boostrap Sampling
+### Bootstrap Sampling

 When you have a sample of data and calculate the mean for it, you are calculating a single number with no way of knowing how variable that number is.